-10 ways to digitize an analog control room by changing the digital meters
+10 ways to digitize an analog control room by changing the analog meters

-Digitizing an analog control room and improving the digital meters can bring many benefits for engineers.
+Digitizing an analog control room and replacing the analog meters bring many benefits for engineers.
 10 methods are highlighted.

 Digital meter insights

-- Many analog control rooms can be upgraded by replacing the digital meters for better data transmission and flow.
+- Many analog control rooms can be upgraded by replacing analog meters for better data transmission and flow.

-- There are many different types of digital meters and some require specific standards — particularly for government or hazardous applications.
+- There are many different types of digital meters and some require specific standards — particularly for hazardous applications.

 Many industrial automation companies are working on eliminating the stuck needle syndrome, inaccuracy, low resolution, short life expectancy, mechanical wear and tear, ambiguity, parallax and lack of HMI/MMI of all analog meters.